ergoplatform/ergodocs/docs/dev/protocol/autolykos.md

 **Autolykos v.2** has the following modifications

 - *non-outsourceable puzzles* were disabled.
-It turns out (based on more than one year of non-outsourceable PoW experience) that non-outsourceable PoW is not attractive to small miners.
+It turns out (based on more than one year of non-outsourceable PoW experience) that non-outsourceable PoW is not an attractive option for small miners.
-- Now, the algorithm is trying to bind an efficient solving procedure with a single table of ~2 GB (initially), which significantly reducing memory optimizations possibilities
+- Now, the algorithm is trying to bind an efficient solving procedure with a single table of ~2 GB (initially), which significantly reduces memory optimizations possibilities
 - Table size (memory requirements of a solving algorithm) grows with time
 - The table depends solely on the block height, so there is no penalization for recalculating block candidates for the same height